-The lumbar spine and its muscles are needed for most all movements and activities.
+The lumbar spine and its muscles are needed for almost all movements and activities.
 For this reason, the lumbar spine is prone to injury, and when an injury has been sustained, people have difficulty performing many activities.
-The prognosis is good lumbar strain or sprain injury.
-More than 90 percent of patients completely recover from an episode of lumbar muscle strain or sprain within 4-6 weeks.
+The prognosis is often good for a lumbar strain or sprain injury.
+More than 90% of patients completely recover from an episode of lumbar muscle strain or sprain within 4-6 weeks.
 However, low back sprain/strain injuries may develop into a chronic condition unless efforts are made to change habits that contribute to the problem.

 The most common symptoms of a lumbar strain or sprain are:

 - Pain around the low back and/or upper buttocks

 - Low back muscle spasms